-The energy balance is a highly essential issue for informal caregivers and represents the central starting point of the model.
-In practical terms, the ‘mandatory time’ is the sum of all activities of the informal caregiver, both in light of informal care and other responsibilities like work.
+The energy balance is essential for informal caregivers and represents the central starting point of the model.
+In practical terms, the ‘mandatory time’ is the sum of all activities of the informal caregiver, both in light of informal care and other responsibilities such as work.
 On the other hand, however, mandatory time is a self-reinforcing process.
 As the mandatory time increases, the subjectively experienced load increases, too.
 The ability to keep all balls in the air, decreases.
 Subsequently, the mandatory time increases, as it is costing the informal caregiver more time and effort to accomplish the same tasks as before.
 This downward spiral will eventually lead to total exhaustion.

 Effective informal care policy, 4 points of action to get started.

 What policy and which interventions are aimed at a balance for informal caregivers?
-Starting from the Balance model, we have formulated four recommendations for policy makers and professionals to consider in their informal care policy.
+Starting from the Balance model, we have formulated four recommendations for policy makers and professionals to consider in their informal care policies.

-A) Early and continuous education
+A) Early and ongoing education

-B) Enhancing network-elasticity
+B) Enhancing network elasticity

 C) Empowering informal caregivers